Winner of the 'Embedded Analytics Solution of the Year' at the Data Breakthrough Awards.

 Is Qlik good for customer-facing analytics in SaaS products?

-Qlik can support customer-facing dashboards, but it is primarily designed for internal analytics and BI workflows.
-Its embedded analytics often feel more like an extension of internal BI than a native product feature.
+Qlik can support embedded dashboards, but it is primarily designed for enterprise BI and internal analytics.
+Embedded experiences often feel like BI dashboards rather than native product features.

 Is Embeddable better suited for SaaS products than Qlik?